Aevarkan/MCBE-extended-commands-suite/README.md

 ![Dynamic Lore Example](documentation/dynamic-lore-example.png)

-You cannot get rid of `Has Customised Properties`.
+You can get rid of `Has Customised Properties` by doing `/gamerule showtags false`.

 # Licence